The New York Flute Club sponsors:

 - Commissions of new music for flute

 - A variety of publications and recordings

-- Free admission and two guest tickets to monthly concerts
+- Free admission and one or more guest tickets to monthly concerts

 - Ensemble program